top of page

 Chewing silicone fingers is a simple and effective way to secure the fit of the aligners each time you insert them in your mouth.
 Please use the chewie for a good 5 minutes each time.
 This action also creates forces and electrical currents in the jawbone that stimulates the bone around the roots to change.
 Studies have shown that the teeth move faster and more precisely in patients who use chewies compared to those who don’t.

-Cleaning Instructions
+Cleaning Braces

 To clean the aligners, you can use your toothbrush and toothpaste to scrub them.
 Please use cold water as they are made of plastic and can distort with hot water.
 Please remember that aligners don’t need to be sterile so avoid using harsh chemicals.